Piatnytska Church, Chernihiv: History

 Piatnytska Church was built at the end of the 12th century – beginning of the 13th century at Chernihiv public sale area.
 It is a four-pillar, one-dome, square church.

 It differed from other Chernihiv churches by completion and decoration of the facades with all types of architectural ornaments and by composition of arches under the drum.

-It was restored in 1670 and 1690s by costs of Chernihiv colonel V.Dunyn-Borkovskyi in the Ukrainian baroque style.
+It was restored in 1670 and 1690s by costs of Chernihiv colonel V. Dunyn-Borkovskyi in the Ukrainian Baroque style.

-In the 17th - 18th centuries there was a nunnery in the church, which was burned out in 1750.
+In the 17th–18th centuries there was a nunnery in the church, which was burned out in 1750.

-In 1820s a two-storeyed belfry (the architect is A.Kartashevskyi) was built, which was dismantled in 1962.
+In 1820s a two-storeyed belfry (the architect is A. Kartashevskyi) was built, which was dismantled in 1962.

 In 1943 the church was destroyed.

 It was restored in 1962 according to the project of Petro Baranovskyi in somewhat changed style similar to Russian churches (in particular the dome).

 The fate of this monument is unusual.
-A small Piatnytska Church stood on the public sale area of Chernihiv (Paraskeva Piatnytsia has been long since considered as a trade patron saint).
-High dome, numerous stucco moulding, elegant proportions of the church – all these features undoubtedly gave grounds to attribute the building to Ukrainian baroque style of the 17th - 18th centuries.
+The small Piatnytska Church stood on the public sale area of Chernihiv (Paraskeva Piatnytsia has been long since considered as the trade patron saint).
+High dome, numerous stucco moulding, elegant proportions of the church – all these features undoubtedly gave grounds to attribute the building to Ukrainian baroque style of the 17th–18th centuries.
 The only unusual feature was its centric projection composition.
-Researchers asserted that the forms of an ancient Rus' building were hidden under the baroque clothes.
+Researchers asserted that the forms of a Kievan Rus' building were hidden under the baroque clothes.

-In 1943 a soviet bomb hit the building.
-The prominent Soviet researcher of ancient Rus' architecture P.Baranovskyi arrived at Chernihiv in December 1943.
-It was me who happened to accompany him and take part in inspections of Chernihiv buildings.
-The picture which revealed in front of us was terrible: only ruins remained of Piatnitska Church, rising lonely above the covered with snow wasted grounds of the city destroyed by the fascist invaders.
+In 1943 a Soviet bomb hit the building.
+The prominent Soviet researcher of Kievan Rus' architecture Pyotr Baranovsky arrived at Chernihiv in December 1943: "It was me who happened to accompany him and take part in inspections of Chernihiv buildings.
+The picture which revealed in front of us was terrible: only ruins remained of Piatnytska Church, rising lonely above the covered with snow wasted grounds of the city destroyed by the fascist invaders."
 The investigation of the monument gave unexpected results.
 The church did not resemble all the known ancient Rus' buildings.
 Everything attested that this monument was of a new architectural style which was formed in Rus' at the end of the 12th century, at the time of «The Word to the Honour of Prince’s Igor Regiment».